A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 4. On the time ambiguity and the absolute energy of Schr odinger's cat.

-As we have managed to compute quantitatively the difference in time experienced by the two spheres in their different volume states, we now have to find out how this ambiguity in time can affect the coherent superposition.
-Given that this time ambiguity is a small number, and we have only the modest task of identifying dimensions, we can proceed in a perturbative fashion.
-Let us first ignore these time delay effects to specify the Schr\"odinger cat state involving the large- and small volume states of the sphere $\ket{a}$ and $\ket{b}$.
+Importantly, we have now calculated differences in time, as would be inferred from light-signals, for an observer external to the spheres.
+In section \ref{Continuous mass distributions} we estimate the effect of the difference in time experienced by the two spheres in their different volume states (rather than the time experienced by an external observer), by giving each atom in the sphere their own clock.
+After all, clocks that would be constructed around different small parts of the sphere would tick differently, because the gravitational potential is not constant within a sphere itself.
+However, before we do that, for simplicity we discuss how this ambiguity in time arises and plays out in the time evolution of the coherent superposition of the two spheres in the case where each sphere is assumed to have a single time which depends only on the radius of the sphere.
+Given that this time ambiguity is a small number, and we have only the modest task of identifying after how much time this small number might have an effect, we can proceed in a perturbative fashion.
+Let us first ignore these time delay effects to specify the Schr\"odinger's cat state involving the large- and small volume states of the sphere $\ket{a}$ and $\ket{b}$.
 We prepare the state at time zero in the superposition $\ket{\psi(t=0)}=\alpha \ket{a}+\beta \ket{b}$ and allowing for slightly different energies $E_a$ and $E_b$ we find that this state will have evolved after a time $t$ in,

-We learned in the previous section that because of the gravitational time dilatation effect the two states actually experience a different time, since their gravitational potentials are different!
-Proceeding naively, pretending that the superposition is still subjected to a unitary evolution, we might instead expect the state,
+We learned in the previous section that because of the gravitational time dilation effect the two states actually experience a different time, since their gravitational potentials are different!